Last Updated on September 24, 2020 by Scott Krager

 As its name suggests, USB WiFi adapters use the USB interface of your PC.
 The main advantage of USB wireless adapters is their ease of use.
 They’re as simple to operate as a USB flash drive.

 Just plug ‘em into your PC and you’re done.
-Apart from this, they eliminate the need for internal hardware installation and can be used on more than one device.
+Apart from this, they eliminate the need for internal software installation and can be used on more than one device.
 But even among USB WiFi adapters, there are a lot of things which make one USB Adapter different than another.

 Here are the things you should look into a USB wireless adapter.

 USB WiFi Adapter Types

 Even among themselves, USB wireless adapters come in many types and size.
 Smallest of them can be as small as your thumb, making them perfect for portability purposes.

 On the other hand, there are some large-size models too.
 While they might be large and bulky, they have a good amount of speed and signal strength, making them perfect to power-seekers.

 In between these two extremes, there are some medium-sized models, that have the size of a typical flash drive.

 USB 2.0 vs 3.0

-Currently, there are two USB standards majorly used in today’s PCs and USB adapters, USB 2.0 and USB 3.0
+Currently, there are two USB standards majorly used in modern PCs: USB 2.0 and USB 3.0

 First of them is USB 2.0.
 This is a widely-used-but-now-aging standard and capable of a data delivery speed of 480 Mbps.
 This speed may feel plenty but not as fast as what many other USB adapters can deliver.

 If you have one of those USB adapters, then USB 2.0 port of your PC can bottleneck your internet speed.

 Considering all of this, you should choose an adapter with a USB 3.0 interface.
 It’s because not only more and more PCs are coming with USB 3.0 ports, they are also faster than 2.0 ports.
 They can transfer data at a rate of 5 Gbps.